TSA has reviewed JFK airport video as they await return of stowaway from Paris

 A Paris airport official identified the female stowaway as a 57-year-old Russian national.

-The passenger – whom French officials are trying to return to the US – remains in custody in France.
-She was scheduled to take a return flight to the United States Saturday afternoon but French authorities had to remove her from the aircraft after she started screaming, according to the Paris airport official.
+She was scheduled to be on a flight to the United States Saturday afternoon but French authorities had to remove her from the aircraft after she started screaming, according to the Paris airport official.

 “The pilot refused to take her because she was too unruly,” the official told CNN Monday.